EvanStrittmatter16/leap-day/index.md

 # Evan Strittmatter - Portfolio

-Change the links in the banner above.
-Git hub is fine, but instead of downloads, have linked in, email adress Might want to include a table of content or something here
+Might want to include a table of content or something here

 *   This is an unordered list following a header.